 1. Cybersecurity threats

 The most high-profile threats to data security for small business are malware attacks.
 The breadth and speed with which attacks such as WannaCry and NotPetya swept across the world highlight that this is not just an issue for governments and corporations, but businesses of all sizes.
 Small businesses may feel they are ‘too small’ to be a target, but this complacency could result in an attack that the SMB struggles to recover from.

-To defend against attacks, it is vital that strong endpoint security is not only in place, but regularly updated to ensure that newer threats are identified as early as possible.
+To defend against attacks, it is vital that strong endpoint protection is not only in place, but regularly updated to ensure that newer threats are identified as early as possible.

-This is the broad term for online confidence scams: bad actors leverage human emotions and behaviours against the victim to secure access to contacts, passwords and other sensitive data.
+This is the broad term for online confidence scams: bad actors leverage human emotions and behaviors against the victim to secure access to contacts, passwords and other sensitive information and personal data.
 Phishing emails – those that appear to be from trusted sources such as a bank and are sent by the perpetrator en masse - are the most well-known of these types of attack.